 If you found them in the portfolio list, proceed to Step 3.

-Step 2 (Pending Portfolio/Invitation Check): Have you invited the borrower already?
-To check, go to “pending portfolio” and search for their email address.
+Step 2 (Invitation Check): Have you invited the borrower already?
+To check, go to “Invitations” from the top navigation bar and search for their email address.

 If you did not find their email address, this means you have not successfully invited them to the platform.
-For instructions on how to invite borrowers, please check out Adding Borrowers.
+For instructions on how to invite borrowers, please check out Adding Customers.

 If you found their email address, resend the invitation email.
+Please see “Resend Existing Invitation” under Adding Customers.
 After you’ve resent the invitation email, Ask the borrower to check their inbox, including their spam/junk folders.
 When they find the email, there should be a link to register.

 While you can also search by their first name, last name, or other info, this is only recommended if all loan officers fill out those information when they invite a borrower.
 Otherwise, we recommend sticking to email addresses as this is the only required field when inviting a borrower.

 Step 3 (Borrower Portal URL Check): If the borrower is in the portfolio list, this means they have already registered and already have a subdomain.

 On the portfolio list, you can find their subdomain below their Business Name on the “Account” column.